Code-Institute-Submissions/PaintPeruser/readme.md

 As in my previous project, the other contrast errors are in the bootstrap standard buttons, which do not pass validation.
 It was recommended that i restyle these so that they do pass this time, which has now been done.

 The other highlights of the validator were positive, such as aria usage and header/footer tags.

+### Browsers

+The below browsers have had the website opened, navigated through and confirmed to be functional, alongside going through the above testing points:
+-Firefox
+-Chrome
+-Microsoft Edge

+### Testing that GitHub pages matches development version.
+It was observed that the github pages version of the website took 10-15 minutes to reflect the development changes after a deployment.

+Aside from that, the final github version matches the development version that is hosted on Repl.it.

+### W3C and Jigsaw validation

+The validators picked up on the issue mentioned above, that the margin settings on the footer were incorrect despite documentation stating that this is an appropriate use case.

+Additionally some warnings were generated, including use of an aria label which was a minunderstood addition from the firefox accessibility flags.
+Also the suggestion of a heading tag on one of the sections, which is not relevant as the form does not need a header by design.